 Well… It will now.

 1,5 years of staying home, working from home, home teaching our kids etc., has forced us to rethink our work lives completely.
 We participate in meetings on Zoom, and it saves us the commute to our offices.
 But this new way of working has not been easy.
 Let’s face it.
-A Friday bar where everyone sits at home and drinks beer through Wi-Fi is not the same as showing
+A Friday bar where everyone sits at home and drinks beer through Wi-Fi is not the same as showing up physically after a long week!

 This is where gamification will be making its magic.